 If you have enough time in Bangkok to devote a full day to the floating markets tour, you’ll get to see at least two of the best ones, and it will give you a great overall impression.
 You’ll try lots of food and see how things work in the countryside at the markets.

+We took the Offbeat Floating Markets Tour with Bangkok Food Tours.
+You could also book this group floating markets tour or this private tour through Viator.
 You could do this trip yourself, but getting around would be pretty difficult, even if you had a rental car.
 I would definitely recommend a driver at the very least, but having a knowledgeable guide to share local information as you go along is very useful.

 The tour was incredibly fun and we got to try some really great food, which is always a good thing.
 I loved the whole experience.
 Just being immersed in this world where people spend their day selling produce and food from a tiny narrow boat is an experience I’m glad I had.